jeffscottward/JeffScottWard-5-1-2019/README.md

   - Excellent documentation
   - Straight forward implementation
 - Immer.js
+  - Action dispatching and immutabilty (state handled by React Context & Hooks)
-  - Was included in a tutoial about useContext
+  - Was included in a tutoial about useContext, looked neat
-  - Seems like a strong up and comer for immutable state
+  - Seems like a strong up and comer
-  - Less complex in implementation than Redux
+  - Less complex in implementation than Redux (I think)
   - https://github.com/immerjs/immer#benefits
 - React-Dropzone
   - Lots of options to make life easy
   - Well accepted by community
   - Filters out file types for you
   - Gives you callback to work with
+  - Testing tool plugins available for it
 - Mocha.js + Chai w/Enzyme / Cypress.io
   - Well accepted by community
   - Very easy to use!!
 BDD <3
   - Very flexible with plugins
-  - Cypress is by far the best E2E tool of all time - so much power
+  - Cypress is by far the best E2E tool - so much power *flexs guns*
 - Normalize.css
   - Because browsers are still hot garbage and need to be wrangled
 - Babel-dev stuff
-  - To use ES6
+  - To use ES6 jazz

 ## API
 Any general observation about the API?
-  -- Didn't have time
-    - had to learn an enitre new state managment system
-    - had to bail out of a Next.js boilerplate that broke testing -- This is backend API design & dev - not frontend
+  - Simple, too simple for a real world use case
+  - Other than an IPFS driven app, can't recall any app with file uploads than weren't scoped to a user
+  -

-### GET /user-docs/:id
+### GET /docs
 #### Description of the endpoint:
 - what would the endpoint do?
-  - send back existing documents already uploaded by a user
+  - send back existing documents already uploaded
 - what would it return?
-  - a JSON blob of attributes of each doc
+  - a JSON blob of attributes of all the docs
-  - actual file data only needed if viewing the files
+  - actual file data only needed if *viewing* the files in the ui
-- would it accept specific parameters? ```
+- would it accept specific parameters?
-  - the :userId of the requester
+  - no

 ### GET /doc/:id
 #### Description of the endpoint: